Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 So we'll see.

-But, you know, he's traveling with some economic and business leaders from Russia.
+But, you know, he's traveling with some economic and business leaders from Russia, so I'm kind of reading into that as well of who's coming with them.

-And also, who's coming with President Trump as well?
+And also who's coming with President Trump as well.

 Scott Besant, right?

-He's with them.
+He's with him.

 So that says something.